AviatrixSystems/Docs/HowTos/firewall_network_workflow.rst

 This step creates a Security Domain with a Firewall Domain option.

-Go to TGW Orchestrator -> Plan -> Create a Security Domain to create one.
-Select "Aviatrix Firewall Domain".
+Go to TGW Orchestrator -> Plan -> Create an AWS Transit Gateway and then a Security Domain by selecting "Aviatrix Firewall Domain".

 For more information, refer to `Create a New Security Domain <https://docs.aviatrix.com/HowTos/tgw_plan.html#create-a-new-security-domain>`_.